Rashba effect: Hamiltonian

 where $\alpha$ is the Rashba coupling, $\mathbf p$ is the momentum and $\boldsymbol \sigma$ is the Pauli matrix vector.

-This is nothing but a two-dimensional version of the Dirac Hamiltonian (with a 90 degree rotation of the spins).
+This is identical to the two-dimensional version of the Dirac Hamiltonian, but with a 90 degree rotation of the spins.

-The Rashba model in solids can be derived in the framework of the k·p perturbation theory or from the point of view of a tight binding approximation.
-However, the specifics of these methods are considered tedious and many prefer an intuitive toy model that gives qualitatively the same physics (quantitatively it gives a poor estimation of the coupling $\alpha$).
-Here we will introduce the intuitive toy model approach followed by a sketch of a more accurate derivation.
+The Rashba model in solids can be derived in the framework of the k·p perturbation theory or from the point of view of a tight binding approximation..
+Here we introduce a simple toy model to derive the Rashba coupling $\alpha$ qualitatively, followed by a sketch of a more accurate derivation.

 Naive derivation

 The Rashba effect arises from the breaking of inversion symmetry in the direction perpendicular to a two-dimensional electron system.

-To illustrate this qualitatively, consider adding to the Hamiltonian an electric-field term that breaks this symmetry:
+To illustrate this qualitatively, we add an electric field that breaks this symmetry: